All Episodes

 And when you suck on it, the battery powers the atomizer and turns the liquid into a vapor.

-Nicotine delivery, but there's no flame and there's no tobacco and there's no carcinogen.
+It looks like you're smoking it, nicotine delivery, but there's no flame and there's no tobacco and there's no carcinogen.

-Lo and behold, look at this Wall Street Journal, e-cigarettes spark new smoking war.
+Lo and behold, look at this Wall Street Journal: e-cigarettes spark new smoking war.

 It's all about how the FDA wants to, in fact, they have been intercepting shipments of these products, the ones that are made overseas as they come in.